 Back in the day, the norm was to visit a funeral director in person to make arrangements for the ceremony or service after someone passed away.
 Occasionally, if a person was already terminally ill, these arrangements were made in advance.
 In the case of Martin Luther King Jr. too, it only happened coincidentally that he met his funeral director a couple of days prior to his assassination.

 However, today, it is much easier to preplan a funeral and make all the arrangements for a memorial well in advance.
 You can purchase a plot in your local cemetery and even pay for most of the expenses beforehand, so your loved ones need not worry about it later.
 Purchasing a casket is also less of a hassle today, since you can browse different models and shop for a casket online.

->

-> Titan Casket gives you the option to purchase different kinds of caskets online, including steel, wooden, oversized, eco-friendly and religious caskets.
+Titan Casket gives you the option to purchase different kinds of caskets online, including steel, wooden, oversized, eco-friendly, religious and clear caskets.
 You can also pre-plan your casket purchase and lock in today’s price, thus giving your loved ones one less thing to take care of when they may already be grieving.